Battle of Edson's Ridge: Prelude

 In Tasimboko, Edson's troops discovered the supply base for Kawaguchi's forces, including large stockpiles of food, ammunition and medical supplies, and a shortwave radio.
 The Marines seized documents, equipment and food supplies, destroyed the rest, and returned to the Lunga perimeter at 17:30.
 The quantities of supplies and intelligence from the captured documents revealed that at least 3,000 Japanese troops were on the island and apparently planning an attack.

 Edson and Colonel Gerald Thomas, Vandegrift's operations officer, believed that the Japanese attack would come at the Lunga Ridge, a narrow, grassy, 1000 m long, coral ridge (09°26′49″S 160°02′51″E) parallel to the Lunga River just south of Henderson Field.
 The ridge offered a natural avenue of approach to the airfield, commanded the surrounding area and was almost undefended.
 Edson and Thomas tried to persuade Vandegrift to move forces to defend the ridge, but Vandegrift refused, believing that the Japanese were more likely to attack along the coast.
 Finally, Thomas convinced Vandegrift that the ridge was a good location for Edson's Raiders to "rest" from their actions of the preceding month.
 On 11 September, the 840 men of Edson's unit—including the 1st Raiders and the Paramarines—deployed onto and around the ridge and prepared to defend it.

 Kawaguchi's Center Body of troops was planning to attack the Lunga perimeter at the ridge, which they called "the centipede" (mukade gata) because of its shape.
 On 9 September, Kawaguchi's troops left the coast at Koli Point.
-Split into four columns, they marched into the jungle towards their predesignated attack points south and southeast of the airfield.
+Split into four columns, they marched into the jungle towards their designated attack points south and southeast of the airfield.
 Lack of good maps, at least one faulty compass, and thick, almost impenetrable jungle caused the Japanese columns to proceed slowly and zigzag, costing a lot of time.
 At the same time, Oka's troops approached the Lunga perimeter from the west.
 Oka had some intelligence on the Marine defenses, extracted from a U.S. Army pilot captured on 30 August.

 During the day of 12 September, Kawaguchi's troops struggled through the jungle toward their assembly points for that night's attacks.
 Kawaguchi wanted his three Center Body battalions in place by 14:00, but they did not reach their assembly areas until after 22:00.
 Oka was also delayed in his advance towards the Marine lines in the west.
 Only the Kuma battalion reported that they were in place on time.
 Despite the problems in reaching the planned attack positions, Kawaguchi was still confident in his attack plan because a captured U.S. pilot disclosed that the ridge was the weakest part of the Marine defenses.
 Japanese bombers attacked the ridge during daytime on 11–12 September, causing a few casualties, including two killed.